03 Jul How to avoid working with the wrong brand

 Still, you shouldn’t necessarily rule out brands just because they target different demographics to where you see yourself.
 Not only might they be introducing your music to groups who would otherwise be oblivious to it, but those groups might have a much higher disposable income, too.
 The content of the advert in question is important too.
 In a highly publicised campaign, you need to make especially sure you know exactly what you’re going to be putting your name to before you sign that deal.

 Sometimes the political fallout of working with a brand that your fans deem ‘toxic’ can also be significant.
 Thus, before linking your music with a brand, it is essential that you run through an ethical checklist and do some research on who, precisely, your music is being associated with.
 Are their companies or industries whose products/policies you don’t agree with?
 That’s something you should consider before you even start searching for syncs (make sure anyone representing you for sync is aware of your preferences too).

 There are several good sites that exist to do the heavy lifting and allow you to quickly gen up on a company and its background – and thus avoid working with the wrong brand.
 Find a full list, alongside insight from a variety of artists and music industry professionals, at Unlocking The Sync: A band’s guide to brands, and a brand’s guide to bands.
-A pay-what-you-feel eGuide to the often complex relationship between music makers and music users, it’s written in an informative and plain-speaking style by two-time Music Business Writer of the Year Eamonn Forde alongside our own Kier Wiater Carnihan.
+Our very own eGuide to the often complex relationship between music makers and music users, written in an informative and plain-speaking style by two-time Music Business Writer of the Year Eamonn Forde alongside our Kier Wiater Carnihan.
 If you feel you need some guidance through the murky world of music licensing and brand engagement, then this is the book for you.